(cn: mentions of bullying, ableist language)

 In today’s post, I’d like to talk a little bit about stimming.
 And more specifically, learning to feel comfortable with stimming again.

 My story with regards to stimming is possibly common for autistic people.
 I used to enjoy stimming in public when I was younger.
 I used to spend a lot of lunchtimes by myself in school stimming and enjoying myself whenever I wasn’t with my peers.
-I also did it at home a lot.
-I don’t feel comfortable detailing everything but what I will say is that I use a variety of stims and some of them are very noticeable and distracting to others.
+I also did it at home a lot because it was essential for me to do.

 In the past I tried to suppress stimming altogether.
 I wanted to fit in and seek approval from the peers which is common for kids and teenagers.
 However it would ultimately be fruitless.
 I don’t remember exactly what made me decide to supress my stimming.
 Maybe I was teased.
 Maybe I had unknowingly internalised ableism.
 Maybe I just decided one day to stop just so I could fit in.